ADA vs. OSHA Stairs

 OSHA Standard 29 CFR 1910 Subpart D governs walking surfaces and covers a multitude of stairways, including spiral, ship, alternating thread-type and ladders.
 Let’s take a look at the regulations for standard stairs, which are fixed or permanently installed stairs:

-The surface of the stairs is also an important factor.
+The stair surface must be slip-resistant.
+OSHA recommends a minimum static coefficient of friction (COF) of 0.5 to help prevent slips and falls on industrial stairways.
 To keep workers from slipping, you must also apply a static coefficient of friction (COF) of at least 0.5.
 This COF is not the absolute standard.
 Some places may require a higher COF for certain work surfaces where you need to carry objects up and down.

 ADA Stair Requirements